NyeinChanSoe2/sem/README.md

-HEllo THis is Read Me file
+HEllo THis is Read Me file.